o3de/sig-docs-community/tools/o3de-doxygen/README.md

 #### api.o3de.org

-1. In your local `api.o3de.org` clone, `git checkout` the latest updates in the `development` branch, or in the case of a major O3DE release, the `stabilization` branch.
+1. In your local `api.o3de.org` clone, `git checkout` the latest version in the `main` branch to ensure you have the history

     ```shell
     git fetch --all
-    git checkout upstream/<branch>
+    git checkout upstream/main
     ```
    -  **upstream**: Set to track the source repo, [`https://github.com/o3de/api.o3de.org.git`](https://github.com/o3de/api.o3de.org.git)

-1. Create a new branch, such as `api-ref`.
+2. Create a new branch, such as `api-ref`.
 This branch will contain the API reference docs that you will [generate](#generate) in a later step.

     ```shell
     git switch -c api-ref
     ```

-1. Make sure the branch is clean from any untracked files or changes.
+3. Make sure the branch is clean from any untracked files or changes.
 The branch should be at the same state as the upstream branch's HEAD.
 To clean, run  `git clean`, `git reset`, or `git stash` as needed.

 ### Prepare scripts